 10-year and 2-year yields since 1960

-- Interest rates had been on a declining trend since the 1970s, resulting in a multi-decade bull market for bonds. - Rates have been rising over the past two years in a way that breaks this long-term historical pattern.
+- Interest rates had been on a declining trend since the 1970s, resulting in a multi-decade bull market for bonds. - Rates have remained high in recent years, breaking this long-term historical pattern.